GuyueLee/blog.github.io/_pages/CurriculumVitae.md

 - Nov.
 2024: “Wireless Channel Key Generation Methods: Evolution and Transformation”, 2024 National Conference on Information Theory and the 31st Academic Conference of the Chinese Institute of Electronics (CIEIT 2024), Nanjing Suning Jinling Hilton Hotel, Nanjing, China
 - Sep.
 2022: “Exploring the Impact of Intelligent Reflecting Surfaces on Wireless Channel Key Generation Technology”, 5th Industry Salon on Cyberspace Endogenous Security - Trends in Intelligent Metasurface Technology and Its Enabling Role in Wireless Endogenous Security, Online Seminar

-# Short Bio
-Guyue Li (Member, IEEE) is an Associate Professor at the School of Cyber Science and Engineering, Southeast University, China.
-With over a decade of focused research in wireless communication security and cyberspace security, she has published more than 90 high-quality papers in top-tier IEEE journals and conferences, including IEEE Transactions on Information Forensics and Security, IEEE Transactions on Wireless Communications, and IEEE INFOCOM.

-Dr. Li was named to Stanford University’s World's Top 2% Scientists in both 2024 and 2025, and has been honored with the 2022 URSI AT-AP-RASC Young Scientist Award, 2022 Jiangsu Institute of Cyber Science and Engineering Young Scientist Award, and 2023 IEEE Communications Letters Exemplary Editor title.

-Her research interests span wireless communication physical layer security, 5G/6G endogenous security and privacy protection, reconfigurable intelligent surface (RIS)-assisted secure communication, IoT and edge access security, with core expertise in secret key generation, radio frequency (RF) fingerprint identification, and cooperative jamming.

-She has rich international research experience, serving as a Research Fellow at The Hong Kong Polytechnic University, a Visiting Scholar at École supérieure d'ingénieurs en électronique et électrotechnique, and a Visiting Student at Tampere University of Technology.

-Currently, Dr. Li holds editorial roles as an Editor of IEEE Communication Letters and an Associate Editor of EURASIP Journal on Wireless Communications and Networking.
-Her academic service also includes serving as Workshop Co-Chair of IEEE VTC-Fall, Co-Chair of IEEE IoTCIT 2024 Workshop, and upcoming Co-Chair of IEEE PIMRC 2025.